fraenkel-lab/OmicsIntegrator/README.md

 included in the examples/ directory. `bedfile` can also be output from MACS (with a `.xls` extension) or GPS/GEM (with a `.txt` extension).
-To use your own epigenetic data, convert to BED and upload the BED-file to http://usegalaxy.org and select `Fetch Genomic DNA` from the left menu to click on `Extract Genomic DNA`.
+To use your own epigenetic data, convert to BED and upload the BED-file to http://usegalaxy.org and select `Fetch Alignments/Sequences` from the left menu to click on `Extract Genomic DNA`.
 This will produce a FASTA-formatted file that will work with garnet.
 We have provided gene (`genefile`) and xref (`xreffile`)  annotations for both hg19 and mm9 - these files can be downloaded